J-Week

 Start Organizing

 Everyone has a part to play in getting journalism programs into every NYC high school.
-Whether you are a student, a reporter, or a community leader, we have a specific assignment for you.
+Whether you’re a student, reporter, or community leader, we have a specific assignment for you.

 Use the menu below to find your next steps: